-SPCLL.52 MENTAL CAPACITY ACT 2005
+SPCLL.49 MENTAL CAPACITY ACT 2005

 The panel received a briefing note following a recommendation from the Health and Adult Social Care Scrutiny Panel recommending that the Children and Lifelong Learning Scrutiny Panel be reassured that an implementation plan for the changes to the Mental Capacity Act 2005 was in place within children's services and that they would be ready for implementation.
-It was noted that the Act's amendments were due for implementation in April 2022, but they have now been delayed.
+It was noted that the Act's amendments were due for implementation in April 2022, but they had now been delayed.

 The Chair asked whether this was referring purely to children in care.
-Ms Overton confirmed that the Mental Capacity Act, and its pending amendments, apply to any young person of 16 or above who is unable to make their own decisions.
+Ms Overton confirmed that the Mental Capacity Act, and its pending amendments, apply to any young person of 16 or above who was unable to make their own decisions.
 Ms Overton gave examples of the kinds of decisions which might be relevant to young people working with children's services.

-Members gave Ms Overton respect as they could see that children's services' staff often work with young people with complex needs and need to apply the Mental Capacity Act in challenging situations.
-The Chair asked that it came back to Children and Lifelong Learning when the Health and Adult Social Care scrutiny panel receive an update on implementation.
+Members could see that children's services' staff often work with young people with complex needs and need to apply the Mental Capacity Act in challenging situations.
+The Chair asked that the matter be brought back to this panel when the Health and Adult Social Care Scrutiny Panel next received an update on implementation.